Coloquinte/locked-tapeout/blog/post.md

 The [main project file](https://github.com/Coloquinte/locked-tapeout/blob/main/src/project.v) will be responsible for loading the key from the external inputs
 The [testbench file](https://github.com/Coloquinte/locked-tapeout/blob/main/test/test.py) checks that our counter behaves as expected... and is indeed broken with the wrong key.

-The TinyTapeout project is available [here](https://github.com/Coloquinte/locked-tapeout).
+And finally we have the full tapeout!
+The code for the TinyTapeout project is available [here](https://github.com/Coloquinte/locked-tapeout).
 If you want to go further, have a look at [the project page](https://github.com/Coloquinte/moosic-yosys-plugin) or [our Free Silicon Conference presentation](https://peertube.f-si.org/videos/watch/7f250190-6d8f-4a67-8ed6-d07deda7fba0).
+For power users, there are a lot of additional options to pick your security metrics, or to balance security and performance.
+Logic locking is an active area of research, and we are happy to provide an open-source tool to apply it to your designs.